 The delegation, comprising seven school administrators and leading teachers, was welcomed by the executive team of the Faculty of Education, KKU.
 The hosts included Assistant Professor Sharaphan Jakprateng, Ph.D., Associate Dean for the Demonstration School; Assistant Professor Natthaphon Meekaeo, Ph.D., Assistant Dean for Network Management and Foreign Affairs; Assistant Professor Patsara Intrakamhhaeng, Consultant to the Khon Kaen University Demonstration School (International Programme); Lecturer Chayachol Chuaon, Ph.D., Faculty Member of the Curriculum and Instruction Programme; and Thanarat Patingnyasakdikul, M.D., Consultant for International Education Management, along with other faculty members.

-The Singaporean delegation was participating in the second round of the Teacher Leaders Programme (TLP2), organised by the Academy of Singapore Teachers (AST), and aimed to study and exchange knowledge concerning educational innovation management.
+The Singaporean delegation participated in the second cohort of the Teacher Leaders Programme (TLP2), organised by the Academy of Singapore Teachers (AST).
+The purpose of the visit was to study and exchange best practices in educational innovation management and teacher professional development.

 ![]() |